Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Introduction

-In this paper, we generalize this idea and study more classes of Bayesian score models capturing repetitions and their application to music transcription.
-While the repetitions were considered in units of note patterns in \cite{Nakamura2016}, we also consider repetitions in units of notes.
-In this way, we construct Bayesian score models based on the note value MM \cite{Takeda2002} and the metrical MM \cite{Raphael2002,Hamanaka2003}, which are advantageous for computational efficiency compared to the note pattern MM considered in \cite{Nakamura2016}.
-As in \cite{Nakamura2016}, we apply the constructed score models to rhythm transcription of monophonic music, which is the problem of recognizing score-notated musical rhythms from performance MIDI data with onset time deviations \cite{Desain1989,Temperley1999,Cemgil2000,Takeda2002,Raphael2002,Hamanaka2003,Nakamura2017}.
-All the score models are formulated so that they have the same search space (set of logically possible generated scores), unlike the uneven search space for the note pattern MM in \cite{Nakamura2016}, therefore removing the bias in the evaluation.
-We conduct extensive evaluations to examine the effect of capturing repetitions and to reveal the best model for the task.
+The purpose of this study is to find a score model capturing repetitions that can be practically used for rhythm transcription.
+We construct wider classes of Bayesian score models and conduct a systematic comparative evaluation of these models to find an optimal model in terms of transcription accuracy and computational costs.
+While repetitions were considered in units of note patterns in \cite{Nakamura2016}, it is theoretically possible to consider repetitions in units of notes.
+We construct Bayesian score models based on the note value Markov model (MM) \cite{Takeda2002} and the metrical MM \cite{Hamanaka2003,Raphael2002}, which are advantageous for computational efficiency compared to the note pattern MM considered in \cite{Nakamura2016}.
+We apply the constructed score models to rhythm transcription and conduct evaluations to examine the effect of capturing repetitions and to reveal the best model for the task.

-After presenting statistical analyses on the repetitive structure in Sec.~\ref{sec:Preliminaries}, we formulate our models in Sec.~\ref{sec:Model}.
-Taking the note value MM, metrical MM, and note pattern MM as basic models, their Bayesian extensions and the integration of note modification processes (note divisions and onset shifts) are formulated there.
-A method for rhythm transcription based on the score models is presented in Sec.~\ref{sec:TranscriptionModels}.
+After introducing basic score models for rhythms (note value MM, metrical MM, and note pattern MM) and presenting statistical analyses on the repetitive structure in Sec.~\ref{sec:Preliminaries}, we formulate our models in Sec.~\ref{sec:Model}.
+Bayesian extensions of the three types of Markov models and the integration of note modification processes (note divisions and onset shifts) are formulated there.
+A rhythm transcription method based on the score models is presented in Sec.~\ref{sec:TranscriptionModels}.
 Evaluations are carried out in Sec.~\ref{sec:Evaluation}, where models are compared in terms of the transcription error rate and computation time.
-The zeroth-order and second-order note value MMs and metrical MMs with and without the Bayesian extension are also compared.
-We also examine the influence of the parameterization of relevant hyperparameters.
-While the idea of statistical description of repetitions follows the work of \cite{Nakamura2016}, all the models except for the basic note value MM and the basic metrical MM in Sec.~\ref{sec:BasicScoreModels} are newly formulated and presented in this paper for the first time in the literature.
+We also examine the influence of the parameterization of the relevant hyperparameters.
+The data and source code used in this study are available at \url{https://bayesianscoremodel.github.io}.